-1.4.1.1 Applying for W-2 and Income Maintenance Programs 1.4.1.2 Using an Authorized Representative
+- 1.4.1.1 Applying for W-2 and Income Maintenance Programs - 1.4.1.2 Using an Authorized Representative

-Any individual may apply for W-2 by contacting their local W-2 agency or by applying online in ACCESS by submitting a request for services.
+Any individual may apply for W-2 by contacting their local W-2 agency or by applying online in ACCESS.
 If an applicant is unable to complete an application in ACCESS, they may contact their local W-2 agency to complete the application process.
 All applicants must complete the W-2 application for W-2 services.
 Applicants must apply at the W-2 agency that serves the geographical area in which they reside.
 The following exceptions apply: